mlinxfeld/terraform-oci-oke/README.md

-# Terraform OCI OKE
+# Terraform OCI Container Engine for Kubernetes (aka OCI OKE)

 ## Project description

-In this repository, I have documented my hands on experience with Terrafrom for the purpose of OCI OKE deployment.
+In this repository, I have documented my hands on experience with Terrafrom for the purpose of Container Engine for Kubernetes (aka OCI OKE) deployment.
 This set of HCL based Terraform files which can customized according to any requirements.

 ## How to use code